How does Congregation Sharing work?

 Security Overview

-Congregation Sharing implements the following best-practise security processes:
+Congregation Sharing implements the following best-practice security processes:

 1. Congregation Sharing uses OAuth 2.0 authorization, including Access Tokens and Refresh Tokens, to provide secure credentials to approved brothers in your congregation.